johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-01-typescript-unit-tests-with-debug-support/index.md

 }
 ```

-It contains a single simple function named `makeGreeting` which takes a single string parameter and constructs a greeting from that.
-The nature of the greeting is inconsequential, but remember later we want to be able to debug our test.
-So we want more than one line in our implementation.
+`greeter.ts` is a TypeScript file that contains a single simple function.
+The `makeGreeting` function takes a single string parameter and, over a number of lines, constructs a greeting from that which the function returns.
+The nature of the greeting is inconsequential.
+However, remember later we want to be able to debug our test.
+We've intentionally written a function featuring more than one line of code, so we can demonstrate the benefits of debugging; in the form of the built up debug context.

-### Set up the Jest project
+## Setting up the Jest project

 The next step after setting up our TypeScript Node.js project, is adding tests, and the ability to run them, using Jest.

-First of all we're going to need to add jest to our project and initialise it:
+First of all we're going to need to add Jest to our project and initially configure it:

 ```shell
 npm install --save-dev jest